 Natural disasters upend the lives of local residents and create a substantial expense for the community.
 From hurricanes and earthquakes to droughts and floods, major weather and climate events can leave billions of dollars worth of damage in their wake.

 While natural disasters have always occurred, data suggests that weather-related events are increasing.
-According to the National Centers for Environmental Information (NCEI), between 2010-2019 there were 119 climate and weather events that cost $1 billion or more.
-Those events caused an average of $80.2 billion in damage per year .
+According to the National Centers for Environmental Information (NCEI), between 2010-2019 there were 131 climate and weather events that cost $1 billion or more, costing an average of $96.4 billion per year.
+There have been 90 events in the last 5 years (2018-2022), costing on average $124.1 billion per year.

-As of July 8, 2020, the National Oceanic and Atmospheric Association (NOAA) reported 10 weather or climate-related disaster events with losses exceeding $1 billion.
-These natural disasters have resulted in the deaths of 80 people and caused significant economic effects on the areas impacted .
+In 2022, the National Oceanic and Atmospheric Association (NOAA) reported 18 separate weather or climate-related disaster events with losses exceeding $1 billion.
+These natural disasters caused at least 474 direct or indirect deaths – the 8th most disaster-related fatalities for the contiguous US since 1980 – and significant economic effects on the areas impacted.

 The Effects of Natural Disasters on Businesses

-Natural and man-made disasters, such as the 2017 wildfires in Northern California have catastrophic effects on the local economy.
-The fires destroyed 10,280 structures , many of which were commercial buildings.
-The total economic cost, including fire suppression, insurance, direct and indirect economic losses, and recovery expenditures totaled around $180 billion .
+Natural and man-made disasters, such as the 2020 wildfires across the state of California have catastrophic effects on the local economy.
+The fires destroyed 11,116 structures, many of which were commercial buildings.
+Along with the loss of 33 lives, overall economic losses were more than $19 billion with firefighting costs of over $2 billion.

 Natural disasters impact everyone in a community.
-While residents are often able to eventually get back to life as normal, for many businesses, it’s a hard road to recovery.
+While residents are eventually able to get back to life as normal, for many businesses, it’s a hard road to recovery.
 Businesses suffer from direct expenses due to renovating damaged property and equipment, as well as indirect expenses from lost revenue.

-It’s important for businesses, especially small businesses, to get back on their feet as soon as possible in order to minimize economic damage.
-According to FEMA, 40 percent of small businesses never reopen after a disaster and another 25 percent, that do reopen, fail within a year .
+It’s important for businesses, especially small businesses, to get back on their feet as soon as possible to minimize economic damage.
+According to FEMA, as many as 40 percent of small businesses never reopen after a disaster and another 25 percent, that do reopen, fail within a year.

 Here's a closer look at the effects of natural disasters on businesses: